ServiceNow/BrowserGym/README.md

 playwright install
 ```

-Finally, each benchmark comes with its its own specific setup that requires to follow additional steps.
+Finally, each benchmark comes with its own specific setup that requires to follow additional steps.
  - for miniwob, see [miniwob/README.md](miniwob/README.md)
  - for webarena, see [webarena/README.md](webarena/README.md)
  - for workarena, see [WorkArena](https://github.com/ServiceNow/WorkArena)